-1 I LIVE OUTSIDE THE US, CAN I VOTE IN US ELECTIONS?
+1. I LIVE OUTSIDE THE US, CAN I VOTE IN US ELECTIONS?

 Yes, US citizens living outside the US have the right to vote in US elections as overseas voters!
-It doesn't matter if you were registered to vote previously in the US or how long you have lived outside the US.
+You must meet the same eligibility requirements as other US voters, such as being 18 years old by the General Election, but it doesn't matter if you were registered to vote before you left the US or how long you have lived outside the US.